mollerhoj/Connect-4-AI/README.md

 I've also used the project to practice my TDD-development skills.
 Using minitest instead of Rspec of the first time.
 (It has been a mixed experience)

-The testes do not cover all parts of the code (As I skipped them I just hacked my way through as the project was about to be finished).
-However, no tests are broken, and if one where to continue development, it should be quite easy to get good coverage quickly.
+The testes do not cover all parts of the code (As I skipped them and just hacked my way through as the project was about to be finished).
+However, no tests are broken, and if one were to continue development, it should be quite easy to get good coverage quickly.

 ### A description of the files: